That's right! In your own back yard.

 Busy Izzy chose to have a compost bin at Nix & Nax, Izzy tells us why.

-At its most basic, composting requires only:
+At its most basic, composting requires only, carbon, nitrogen, air and water.

 The best types of waste are: